Meet Paul Russell

 From his first job as a mechanic with an independent repair shop, it was clear to Paul that the necessary priorities of a street-car service business did not satisfy his personal desire to perform high quality workmanship.
 Five years after his arrival at a small firm that catered to Mercedes-Benz of the 1950s, and with encouragement from his entrepreneurial mother and engineer father, Paul purchased that firm's restoration division.
 In June of 1978 he opened for business under the name of "Gullwing Service Company, Inc.".

-Free time is spent with his wife Barbara, their two grown children, and new granddaughter.
+Free time is spent with his family: wife Barbara, children Patrick and Kimberly, and granddaughter Emma.

 “We have a simple philosophy: A car has to work well, not just be pretty to look at.
 We are most satisfied when we are able to preserve a classic car at the highest level of performance as well as beauty.”